digitalminellc/docker-mssql/README.md

 # MSSQL for Docker

+This is **NOT** intended for production purposes and is for development purposes only.

 ## Get Up & Running

 [Docker Desktop](https://www.docker.com/products/docker-desktop) must installed and running on your computer (*Desktop Community* edition is perfectly fine) prior to following the steps below.